microsoft/FluidFramework/packages/framework/last-edited/README.md

 LastEditedTracker tracks the last edit to a document, such as the client who last edited the document and the time it happened.

-It is created by passing a `SharedSummaryBlock`:
+It is created by passing a `SharedSummaryBlock` and an `IQuorum`:
 ```
 constructor(
     private readonly sharedSummaryBlock: SharedSummaryBlock,
+    private readonly quorum: IQuorum,
 );
 ```
 It uses the SharedSummaryBlock to store the last edit details.
+The quorum is used to get the user details.

 ## API